superg/redumper/README.md

 Although this function has been used successfully by many users, flashing is inherently a dangerous process and is done at your own risk. redumper does not do any checks that the firmware file you provide is correct for the drive model, or that the drive model is of the correct chipset.
 Providing an incorrect firmware file for your drive, or trying to flash an unsupported drive, may permanently brick your drive.
 Losing the data connection to the drive during flashing, or losing power during flashing, may also permanently brick your drive.
 Flashing takes a few seconds in most cases.

 Flashing can be done using `redumper flash::mt1339 --drive=<drive> --firmware=<filename>` where the drive is specified using the syntax described above specific to the operating system you are using.
-The firmware file should be in .bin format.
+The firmware file should be in `.bin` format.

 ## Examples
 **1.**

 `redumper`

-If run without arguments, redumper will use the first available supported drive with a disc inside and "cd" aggregate mode.
+If run without arguments, redumper will use the first available supported drive with a disc inside and "disc" aggregate mode.
 The image name will be autogenerated based on a date/time and drive path and will be put in the current process working directory.
 If you have two drives and the first drive is already busy dumping, running redumper again will dump the disc in the next available drive and so on, for easy daisy chaining.
 Please take into account that no SCSI/C2 rereads will be performed on errors unless you specify --retries=100, but don't worry as it won't let you split to tracks if tracks have errors.

 **2.**

-`redumper cd --verbose --drive=F: --retries=100 --image-name=my_dump_name --image-path=my_dump_directory`
+`redumper disc --verbose --drive=F: --retries=100 --image-name=my_dump_name --image-path=my_dump_directory`

 or (you can use spaces and = interchangeably)

-`redumper cd --verbose --drive F: --retries 100 --image-name my_dump_name --image-path my_dump_directory`
+`redumper disc --verbose --drive F: --retries 100 --image-name my_dump_name --image-path my_dump_directory`

 This will dump a disc in drive F: with 100 retries count in case of errors (refine).
 The dump files will be stored in the my_dump_directory directory, dump files will have a my_dump_name base name, and you will get verbose messages.